ofrohn/d3-celestial/readme.md

    Returns geojson-object with transformed coordinates

 * `Celestial.getPoint(coordinates, transform)`
-   Function to convert single coordinate to transformation
+   Function to convert a single coordinate to transformation
    (equatorial, ecliptic, galactic, supergalactic)
    Returns transformed coordinates

+* `Celestial.getPlanet(id, date)`
+   Function to get solar system object specified with id
+   (available ids in config.planets.which array)
+   Returns planet object with coordinates at specified date

 * `Celestial.container`
    The object to add data to in the callback.
 See D3.js documentation